 And then inevitably, began those magical holidays: as I opened the door to our room’s balcony, facing the green mountains in the distance, the familiar smell – a mix of earth and flowers and the sea – invaded me and in a minute I had ranged my clothes and was running through the hall, and the terrace, down to the pool Lido, for my first swim in the sea.

 The hotel had many stories to tell: some I learned and some I would never know about.
-Mostly stories of love and deceit; romances that were born on the little rocky island that gave access to the sea, appropriately called “Lovers’ island”; such as that of one of the owners’ daughters who had met a dashing Suede, married him and like a princess in a fairy tale, followed her handsome blond god to his Northern country; every year they came back with their handsome children, the proof that fairy tales can still exist; but there were nightmares too, like the one about the wife of one of her brothers who had abandoned her husband and three children, to elope with another man.
-But then another twist of life, that most inventive storyteller of all, and the following year he had found happiness in his daughter’s babysitter’s arms, and against all odds they also lived happily ever after.
+Mostly stories of love and deceit; romances that were born on the little rocky island that gave access to the sea, appropriately called “Lovers’ island”; such as that of one of the owners’ daughters who had met a dashing Suede, married him and like a princess in a fairy tale, followed her handsome blond god to his Northern country; every year they came back with their lovely children, the proof that fairy tales can still exist; but there were nightmares too, like the one about one of her brothers’ wife who abandoned her husband and three children, to elope with another man.
+But then another twist of life, that most inventive storyteller of all, and the following year he had found happiness in the babysitter’s arms, and against all odds they also lived happily ever after.

 My boys still came with me to my favourite hotel a few times.
 The last, as they were old enough to understand, I told them many old stories; as we walked the corridors to our room I told them about how we came back, silently, late at night so as not to wake anyone up, or when in the morning my brother and I raced each other to see if we made it to breakfast on time, as on no account could we reach the breakfast salon after it had closed its doors.